-Nepalese society has become dynamic along with the development in new technology.
+Nepalese society has become dynamic along with the development of new technology.
 With the increase of computer users, misuse of technology has also increased, which has increased the cyber crimes in Nepal.

-According to Metropolitan Police Crime Division, 221 complaints regarding crimes on social media sites have been filed on the fiscal year 2015/16.
+According to the Metropolitan Police Crime Division, 221 complaints regarding crimes on social media sites have been filed on the fiscal year 2015/16.
 However, this number has increased to 769 complaints on the fiscal year 2016/17.
-This shows that people are still unaware about the cybercrimes and their impacts in society.
+This shows that people are still unaware of the cybercrimes and their impacts on society.

-According to Kathmandu District Court, total 50 cases has been filed in fiscal year 2015/16 out of which 19 cases of harassment of women were reported.
-Only 27 cases has been filed in fiscal year 2016/17 out of which 14 cases of harassment were reported.
+According to Kathmandu District Court, a total of 50 cases have been filed in fiscal year 2015/16 out of which 19 cases of harassment of women were reported.
+Only 27 cases have been filed in fiscal year 2016/17 out of which 14 cases of harassment were reported.
 This shows that people are not going to court for getting to court either because they are unaware about cybercrime and cyber law or they feel that their dignity will be hampered if they go to court for such issues.
 Girls are more victimized by cybercrime in Nepal.

 Here are some of the major crimes that are occurring nowadays in Nepal.

 It includes harassment through emails, disseminating pornography, using defamatory words against another person to harm someone or to lower down the dignity of the person with the use of social media like Facebook, Twitter or any social media platform.

 Any content which has been copied with the intention to make a duplicate copy without the permission of the original author or creator is known as Piracy.
 This is related to Intellectual Property Rights.
 Any unlawful act by which the owner is deprived completely or partially of his rights is an offense.
 For instance, software piracy, infringement of copyright, trademark, patents, designs, theft of computer source code, etc.